Suzy Exposito

-Suzanne "Suzy" Exposito is an American writer, musician, and illustrator.
-She is currently a music reporter at the Los Angeles Times.
-She previously served as the Latin music editor at Rolling Stone.
+Suzanne Exposito (born September 1, 1989), is an American writer.
+She has worked as a music reporter and columnist at the Los Angeles Times and previously as Latin music editor at Rolling Stone.
 In May 2020 she became the first Latina to write a cover story for the magazine, which was a profile of the Puerto Rican artist Bad Bunny.

 Her writing has been featured in Pitchfork, Revolver magazine, Them. magazine and Teen Vogue.
 She was previously a contributing illustrator for Bitch as well as Rookie.
 She has appeared as a guest speaker at conferences such as NPR Music's Turning the Tables and StopSlut: A Conference on Sexuality, Bullying, and Rape.

 Early life

 Exposito is half-Belizean; her mother is a native of the country.
 Her father is Cuban-American.
 Exposito graduated from Douglas Anderson School of the Arts in Jacksonville, Florida in 2007.
 She then attended Parsons School of Design in New York for three semesters, where she studied illustration.
 She subsequently attended the Eugene Lang College of Liberal Arts in New York, graduating in 2011 with a B.A. in Writing and a minor in Gender Studies.